Beginner’s Guide to Ethereum mining

-- Step 3 – Join a mining pool
+- Step 3 – Join an Ethereum mining pool

 - Step 4 – Start mining!

-- Step by step guide for mining Ethereum
+- Step by Step Guide for Mining Ethereum (PC Only)

 Don’t like to read?
 Watch the video version of this guide:

-While conceptually the two are much alike, there are significant technical differences.
-Some are more obvious; For example, Ethereum blocks are added every 15 seconds (average) while Bitcoin blocks which are added every 10 minutes (average).
+However, while conceptually the two are much alike, there are significant technical differences.
+Some are more obvious; For example, Ethereum blocks are added every 15 seconds (on average) while Bitcoin blocks which are added every 10 minutes (on average).

 Hashrate, Difficulty and Price

-Assuming the amount of hardware dedicated to Ethereum mining is rising, why aren’t blocks being mined ever more rapidly, such that the average 15 second block time has decreased?
+Assuming the amount of hardware dedicated to Ethereum mining is rising, why aren’t blocks being mined ever more rapidly.
+How come the average 15 second block time remains constant?